sum1275/Unicarta/README.md

 ### Special Offers:

-- Discount Codes: Every nth order receives a coupon code for a 10% discount, which can be applied to their cart.
+- Discount Codes: Only code which is working is **10%Off** for 10% Discount

 ### Admin Features:

-- Generate Discount Code: Automatically generates a discount code when the nth order condition is satisfied.
 - Analytics:

   - Lists the count of items purchased.